dev27git/db-openai-assistant/README.md

 This is an Open Source repository and not an official Microsoft or Snowflake offering.
 This tool is not endorsed by Microsoft or Snowflake.

+## Source
+This App is ported to Snowflake thanks to the Sources provided in humans.txt

 ## Trademarks